What Is a Film Fixer? The Complete Guide to Production Fixers

 The Local Expert Behind Every Successful International Shoot

-A film fixer is a local production professional who coordinates the logistical, administrative, and practical requirements of international productions filming in their territory.
-The title circulates across several industries — journalism, corporate intelligence, diplomatic circles — but in film it refers specifically to someone with production experience, deep regional knowledge, and the professional relationships needed to keep a foreign shoot on schedule and on budget.
-In Croatia, where a compact geography belies significant regional variation — coastal Dalmatia operates differently from continental Zagreb, island shoots require marine logistics, and Dubrovnik's Old Town demands its own specialised permit process — the fixer's local knowledge is not a luxury but a structural necessity.
+Here is the short of it.
+A film fixer is a local production pro who sets up the logistical, administrative, and practical needs of global shoots filming in their area.
+The title circulates across several industries — journalism, corporate intelligence, diplomatic circles — but in film it refers specifically to someone with production experience, deep regional knowledge, and the pro relationships needed to keep a foreign shoot on schedule and on budget.
+In Croatia, where a compact geography belies major regional variation — coastal Dalmatia operates in new ways from continental Zagreb, island shoots need marine logistics, and Dubrovnik's Old Town demands its own specialty permit process — the fixer's local knowledge is not a luxury but a structural must.

-• Fixers hold detailed knowledge of local locations, regulations, crew availability, and equipment suppliers across Croatia
+- Fixers hold detailed knowledge of local locations, rules, crew availability, and gear suppliers across Croatia

-• They serve as the production's official point of contact with government bodies, municipal film offices, and local communities
+- They serve as the production's official point of contact with government bodies, city film offices, and local communities

-• Most Croatian production fixers speak English fluently alongside Croatian, and many speak additional European languages
+- Most Croatian production fixers speak English fluently alongside Croatian, and many speak extra European languages

-• The role can mean a single freelance coordinator or a full [production service company](/services/) offering end-to-end support
+- The role can mean a single freelance coordinator or a full [shoot service firm](/services/) offering from start to finish support

 How the Term Reached the Film Industry

+Here is what we have to work with.
 The word fixer entered common use through war reporting and foreign correspondence.
-A fixer was someone who could arrange what a journalist could not manage alone in unfamiliar territory — transport, interviews, translation, passage through checkpoints.
-As international film production expanded through the 1990s and 2000s, shooting crews working in countries where they lacked contacts and language skills found they needed the same kind of ground-level expertise, scaled up considerably.
-A journalist's fixer might arrange a single vehicle and a translator for an afternoon.
-A production fixer coordinates weeks of multi-department logistics involving dozens of crew members, multiple locations, significant equipment inventories, and budgets that require careful local management.
-Croatia's emergence as a filming destination accelerated precisely during this period, and the country's fixer infrastructure grew in parallel with its rising international profile.
+A fixer was someone who could arrange what a journalist could not manage alone in unfamiliar area — transport, interviews, translation, passage through checkpoints.
+As global film production expanded through the 1990s and 2000s, shooting crews working in countries where they lacked contacts and language skills found they needed the same kind of ground-level expertise, scaled up a lot.
+A journalist's fixer might arrange a single car and a translator for an afternoon.
+A production fixer sets up weeks of multi-department logistics involving dozens of crew members, many locations, major gear inventories, and budgets that need careful local management.
+Croatia's emergence as a filming destination accelerated precisely during this period.
+The country's fixer infrastructure grew in parallel with its rising global profile.

 Solo Fixer vs Production Service Company

+Here is the layout.
 These terms overlap but carry different implications.
-A solo fixer is typically a freelancer — one experienced local professional providing coordination, problem-solving, and cultural interpretation.
-A production service company is a registered business offering comprehensive services: crew hiring, equipment sourcing, accounting, insurance, permit management, location agreements, and full production oversight.
-Many of Croatia's current production service companies began as individual fixers who built their operations as international demand grew, particularly after the Game of Thrones era brought sustained attention to the country's production potential.
-The Croatian market includes both: individual fixers supporting smaller documentary and branded content crews, and established service companies managing large-scale feature and series work across multiple Croatian regions simultaneously.
+A solo fixer is mostly a freelancer — one skilled local pro giving planning, problem-solving, and cultural interpretation.
+A shoot service firm is a registered business offering full services: crew hiring, gear sourcing, accounting, insurance, permit management, location agreements, and full production oversight.
+Many of Croatia's today's shoot service firms started as person fixers who built their operations as global demand grew, specific after the Game of Thrones era brought sustained attention to the country's production potential.
+The Croatian market has both: person fixers supporting smaller documentary and branded content crews.
+Set up service firms managing large-scale feature and series work across many Croatian regions at once.

 ACT 02